Segora one-act play competition 2019

 Alan worked widely as a theatre director before becoming Acting Tutor at The Royal Central School of Speech & Drama.
-He went on to be a Course Leader at The Royal Conservatoire of Scotland; and at Drama Centre London, where he still teaches on the MA Screen courses.
+He went on to be a Course Leader at The Royal Conservatoire of Scotland; and at Drama Centre, Central Saint Martins, University of the Arts, London, where he still teaches on the MA Screen courses.
 Regional productions included Gaslight (Nottingham Theatre Royal) and Entertaining Mr Sloane (starring Gary Oldman at Chesterfield).
 He also worked at Worthing, Bath, Bromley, Theatr Clwyd, Leatherhead, Leicester Haymarket, Derby Playhouse (script-reader), Harrogate Studio (Wooden Indian Theatre Company); and Dundee Rep and Buxton (Community Productions).

 He has written several plays for small companies, notably Wooden Indian.
 He is also an experienced deviser, and has continued such work in drama schools.
 His poetry collection, A Third Colour, with an Introduction by Bernard O’Donoghue and illustrations by Alix Emery, was published by Culture Matters in 2018.

 Shakespeare's plays weren't written to be published, but to be performed – the word made flesh.
 I'll be reading entries aloud in a search for something which is not so much a literary triumph as something which could work on stage, something doable.
 And I respond well to work which tells a story and has interactive quality.
 Looking forward!

 The winners of the 2018 one-act play competition chosen by Gordon Simms

 Oliver Eade is a Scottish doctor who is seven times

 winner of the annual Wilfred Hopkins Best Short Story

 Challenge.
 He has written over a hundred short stories,

 published as Lost Whispers & other stories, and in 2018